Clark T. Rogerson Student Research Award

 Award Amount: $1,000.

-To apply: Send one copy of your complete application, including items 1-3 listed above, in electronic format as a single PDF file to: email@example.com.
+To apply: Complete the application form, being sure to include and attach all items listed above, in electronic format as a single PDF file.
 The application file should be organized in the same order as described in “Documents Required” and should not exceed more than 8 MB.
 The file name should contain: the last name of the applicant -“award name” Application (e.g. Smith- Rogerson Application).

 Confidential letters of reference should be sent separately to: email@example.com.
 The letter of reference file name should contain: the last name of the applicant-award name-referee letter (e.g. Smith-Rogerson-Jackson Letter).
 The application will be considered to have arrived once all electronic files have been received by the deadline.
 All documents must be in English to be considered.